tiagomapmarques/js-boilerplate/.github/CONTRIBUTING.md

 If you'd like to suggest a new _flavor_ to add to this project, you are also welcome to create an issue for it.
 An example (or PR) is also appreciated instead of or along with the issue.

+If you're adding a PR, dont just ignore the template, follow it and make sure you tick all boxes and describe what your PR does.